 Want to write a business plan, but you’ve almost bored yourself to death thinking about it?
 Sure, business plans are important, but they don’t need to be a 125-page document.
 If pages and pages of text don’t excite you very much then you might prefer to turn your journal into a visual business plan.

 You’ve probably heard successful people discussing how keeping a journal is one of the keys to their success.
 Oprah once said, “Keeping a journal will absolutely change your life in ways you never imagined”.
 In fact, it is such an effective tool, many successful people often use their journal first thing in the morning to plan out their day, AND then again at night to reflect.

-While journals can be used as a personal tool, I use my journal for pretty much everything business related, too.
+While journals can be used as a personal tool, I use my journal as a commonplace book for pretty much everything business related, too.
 For example:

 - Plans of action